Second Edition: Expanded and Updated

 Perform your first security auditFirst month

 Design and perform your first security audit to understand the most critical security vulnerabilities within your company.
 This first audit should be broad in scope but not too detailed as other more thorough audits will be performed later for specific areas.
 Breadth over depth here will give you a high level understanding of where the burning platforms are and what areas need your attention first.

 DoS and DDoS attacks can be devastating for a business’ bottom line.
 Depending on your business, disruption to the availability of your service could make you lose out on revenue or impact your customers.
 Taking actions to protect your systems and mitigate the effects of these types of attacks is key.

 Logs are a valuable asset for getting signals from your production environment and for investigating suspicious activity or a security breach.
 A centralized log platform helps you to make the most out of the analytics potential held in your logs and provides a view across all themes (applications, network, users, etc.)

 Update or build the list of applicationsFirst month

-If you have been handed a list of the applications in use within the company, make sure it is up-to-date or take time to update the information about the major applications first and schedule to update the rest of the list comprehensively as soon as possible.
+If you have been handed a list of the applications in use within your company, make sure it is up-to-date.
+If not, take time immediately to update the information about the major applications first, and schedule some time a bit later to update the rest of the list comprehensively as soon as possible.

-Update or build the list of devicesFirst month
+Update or build the list of devicesLater

 If you have been handed a list of the devices, make sure it is up-to-date or take time to update the exposed machine’s information first and schedule to update the list thoroughly as soon as possible.

-You will need to know every company or individual which has direct or indirect access to the company’s systems or sensitive data.
+You will need to know every company or individual that has direct or indirect access to the company’s systems or sensitive data.
 List or update the list of third-party providers and the contracts data.
-One critical information is the date of contract renewal or termination and the data they have access to.
+One critical piece of information is the date of contract renewal or termination and the data they have access to.
 You will also need to know how the provider’s teams access the systems and which rights are assigned to them.